 Many statutes will affect your case.
 Florida personal injury laws govern how long you have to file your injury claim, the types of damages you can recover, and how shared fault will influence your case.

 Here are some of the most important Florida laws affecting personal injury claims.

-- Florida’s pure comparative negligence doctrine may reduce your damages if you share fault for an accident.
-Under this doctrine, you can recover compensation even if you are 99% at fault for your injuries.
+- Florida’s modified comparative negligence doctrine may reduce (or prevent) your damages if you share fault for an accident.
+Under this doctrine, you can recover compensation if you are 50% or less at fault for your injuries.
 However, your compensation will be reduced to account for your share of the blame.

-- You typically have four years to file a personal injury lawsuit in Florida.
-This time limit is reduced to two years for medical malpractice and wrongful death claims.
-There are exceptions to these statutes of limitations that may pause or toll the deadline.
+- You typically have two years to file a personal injury lawsuit in Florida.
+Historically, you had four years to file a negligence-based lawsuit.
+However, the law was revised on March 24, 2023.
+Therefore, you’ll be subject to the two-year deadline if your accident occurred after that date.
+There are exceptions to the statutes of limitations that may pause or toll the deadline.

 - Florida is a no-fault insurance state.
 After a car accident in Florida, you must file an injury claim against your own car insurance to recover compensation.
 PIP coverage only pays for 80% of medical expenses and 60% of lost wages.
 You can pursue the at-fault party for additional damages if you meet the “serious injury” threshold.